the weird sisters by eleanor brown

 The Weird Sisters is about three sisters (all named for Shakespeare women by their Shakespeare-obsessed professor father), all grown and now drawn back to their childhood home, ostensibly because of their mother’s recent cancer diagnosis, but really because they’re all freaking messes.

 Rose is engaged but can’t stand the thought of leaving her hometown, even though the opportunities for work for both her and the fiance are small, Bianca has fled the tiny college town for NYC which was all well and good until she started embezzling money from the small law office she works at and now has no references, no money, and also an enormous debt to settle (why they didn’t have her arrested is beyond me).
 And Cordelia has spent her life flitting from place to place, living on the road, and now is pregnant (and she’s not hundred percent sure, even, who the father is).
 Also, she has no money, no real skills, and no college degree.

-So, it’s not the worst book I’ve ever read.
+So, The Weird Sisters is not the worst book I’ve ever read.
 In fact, by the end, I felt like it had redeemed itself a little.
 I mean, not enough to recommend, but enough to not make me wish to throw the book across the room in disgust.

 Also, Merrick and Landen?
 I’m really glad we aren’t these kind of insane sisters (at least I don’t think we are).

 Hate every single thing about B. Hated the quotes, because sometimes they were just thrown in because one word in the quote referred to the situation, even if the whole quote didn't and then even the sisters were all, "Whaaa?"
 The thing with B and E was completely unnecessary.
 I kinda liked Cordy tho, I thought it was believeable that she was the baby and was just coming of age.